 Youth in 7th and 8th grades can participate in the middle school program.
 Coaches work with rowers to help them learn sculling skills, feel comfortable, and gain confidence in a fun, no-stress environment of their peers.
 Practice sessions focus on 1-rower boats (sometimes 2-rower boats) and have a small coach-to-rower ratio.
+Learn more about our youth program philosophy.

 Summer (new rowers)